pbayer/DiscreteEventsCompanion.jl/docs/src/actions.md

 !!! note

     It is preferable to use functions instead of expressions because it is so much faster.
-If you use expressions you will get a one-time warning.
+If you use expressions, you will get a one-time warning.

 ## Data